 - DPhil Physical & Theoretical Chemistry

-This is a research degree with the goal of earning a DPhil in Physical and Theoretical Chemistry.
+This is a research degree to earn a DPhil in Physical and Theoretical Chemistry.
 Throughout the course, there are several training options accessible, including a seminar series.

 Complex system theory and modelling, interfaces kinetics, reactive interplay, photochemistry and radical processes, reaction pathway computing, atmospheric chemistry and modelling current study themes in DPhil Physical & Theoretical Chemistry include chemistry at the interface with life and medical, advanced functional materials, and interface.